-- reviewing and approving, or making recommendations to the Board of Directors with respect to, the compensation of our other executive officers, including annual base salary, bonus and equity-based incentives, and other benefits; - reviewing and recommending the compensation of our directors; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure required by SEC rules; - preparing the compensation committee report required by the SEC to be included in our annual Proxy Statement; and - reviewing and making recommendations with respect to our equity compensation plans.
+- reviewing and approving, or making recommendations to the Board of Directors with respect to, the compensation of our other executive officers, including annual base salary, bonus and equity-based incentives, and other benefits; - reviewing and recommending the compensation of our non-employee directors; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure required by SEC rules; - preparing the compensation committee report required by the SEC to be included in our annual Proxy Statement; and - reviewing and making recommendations with respect to our equity compensation plans.

 Our Compensation Committee makes the final determination regarding the annual compensation of our Chief Executive Officer and our other executive officers, taking into consideration, among other things, each individual's performance and contributions to the Company.
 As part of the Compensation Committee's compensation setting process, the Compensation Committee will meet separately with the Chief Executive Officer, the Company's principal human resources executive and any other corporate officers, as it deems appropriate, and the Compensation Committee may also invite any director, management of the Company and such other persons as it deems appropriate from time to time in order to carry out its responsibilities.
-Our Chief Executive Officer and other executive officers do not participate in the determination of their own respective compensation.
-With respect to director compensation, our Compensation Committee reviews and recommends to the full Board of Directors the form and amount of director compensation, and the full Board then reviews these recommendations and makes a final determination on the compensation of our directors.
+Our Chief Executive Officer and other executive officers do not participate in the determination of their own compensation.
+With respect to non-employee director compensation, our Compensation Committee reviews and recommends to the full Board of Directors the form and amount of non-employee director compensation on the compensation of our directors.